-York Central is an exciting development scheme with enormous potential to deliver economic growth, jobs and sustainable housing for the city—with the museum at its cultural heart.
+York Central is an exciting development scheme with enormous potential to deliver economic growth, jobs and sustainable housing for the city.

 Our vision for transformation

 We have a £50 million vision to completely transform the museum to be fitting of the stunning new neighbourhood that will be created by York Central.
 We will bring the epic story of railways past, present and future alive and open up our world-class collections for even more people to enjoy.
 We aspire to complete this transformation by 2025—our 50th anniversary.

 Movement and connectivity through the museum

 Following the review and evaluation of comments and ideas contributed at recent public consultation events, we have selected a preferred option for access through the museum as part of the York Central Development.
 All the options and ideas were evaluated against the criteria of safety, convenience and enabling the delivery of a Central Gallery.